bienary/DevOps-Tooling-Website-Solution/README.md

 ```
 sudo vi /etc/mysql/mysql.conf.d/mysqld.cnf
 ```
-> Find the line bind-address = 127.0.0.1 and change it to:
+> Locate the line bind-address = 127.0.0.1 and change it to:

 > bind-address = 0.0.0.0